BYD urged to shield EV prices

-Prime Minister Srettha Thavisin called on BYD, China's electric vehicle giant, to ensure protection and a proper pricing policy for consumers after some of its dealers offered steep discounts, leaving customers who had bought the vehicles before the discount campaign feeling "short-changed".
+Prime Minister Srettha Thavisin called on BYD (Build Your Dreams), China's electric vehicle (EV) giant, to ensure protection and a proper pricing policy for consumers after some of its dealers offered steep discounts, leaving customers who had bought the vehicles before the discount campaign feeling "short-changed".

 Mr Srettha told BYD Chief Executive Wang Chuanfu, who paid a courtesy call on the premier on Friday, to better manage customer expectations about pricing and ensure local buyers were protected.